Old airbags and new solutions: putting Reykjavik on the map

 When HS Orka was first established in 1974, it operated as a district heating company that provided hot water to the local area.
 The process of using geothermal resources to produce hot water still takes place at the Svartsengi power station and is an important part of providing heating in the area.

 A few years into its heating operations, engineers realized they weren't utilizing the full potential of pumping up geothermal fluids from the ground.
 With a temperature reaching a staggering 240 degrees Celsius, geothermal fluids are basically energy carriers.

 Engineers were quick to seize the moment.
 In 1978, the company invested in turbines that could turn the steam from the geothermal fluids into electricity.
 Today, HS Orka is the third-largest provider of electricity in Iceland.

 You'd be wrong if you're thinking HS Orka's story stops with hot water and electricity.
-In fact, the excess water from heating and electricity production is used to fill tourist hotspot, Blue Lagoon, with bathing water.
+In fact, the excess water from heating and electricity production is used to fill the tourist hotspot, Blue Lagoon, with bathing water.

 But it doesn't stop there.

 Resource Park, built around HS Orka's geothermal power plants, aligns perfectly with the company mantra.
-The Park is a cluster of green businesses that leverages one or more of the resources in the geothermal area, such as electricity, lava-filtered sea water and geothermal steam.
+The Park is a cluster of green businesses that leverages one or more of the resources in the geothermal area, such as electricity, lava-filtered sea water, and geothermal steam.

 One of the most critical aspects of being in the renewable energy business is having a landscape that enables it, according to Sigurbergsson.
-High and low heat geothermal areas cover large parts of Iceland, which means geothermal fluids can be accessed almost all over the country.
+High and low-heat geothermal areas cover large parts of Iceland, which means geothermal fluids can be accessed almost all over the country.

 "Geothermal activity is what makes Iceland liveable - this cold country up in the North Atlantic.
 It's what keeps us Icelanders alive," he says.